mgpai22/ogmigo/docs/MIGRATION_TO_V6.md

 There are a handful of caveats that should be considered before reading the main document.

 * The Ogmigo v6 upgrade adds no new major functionality beyond v6 struct support and a compatibility layer that allows both v5 and v6 Ogmigo JSON/DB/at-rest data to be unmarshalled into v6 structs.
 If anything wasn’t supported in Ogmigo v5, it won’t be supported in Ogmigo v6.
 * Support for the Byron era is limited in Ogmigo v6, and may not work as expected.
-In fact, as of this writing (Jan.
+In fact, as of this writing (Apr).
 2024), critical functionality, such as the _compatibility_ module, assumes Byron _isn’t_ supported.
 If you must have Byron support, further Ogmigo work will be required.
 * Any attempt to use a v6-enabled Ogmigo library will, in all likelihood, break the code using Ogmigo out of the box.
 Many fundamental structs (e.g., _Block_) have been altered to assume v6 structs.
 If somebody absolutely must use v5 structs, they’ll have to import the _v5_ module and use those structs.
 Even then, it is highly recommended to use the _compatibility_ module whenever possible, thereby assisting in a smooth transition to the default (v6) code.

 # Support for v6